hyamomar/Sentinel-S5P_SISR/README.md

 **LR**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Ground Truth HR**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Our Result**

-*Figure 3: SR results of S5-DSCR model for, from top to bottom,  bands 3, 5 and 7, with, from left to right, LR, ground truth HR, and our result.
-For visualization, each image is displayed in the first three PCA components of the ground truth*
 ![Alt text](imgs3/BD3.png)
 ![Alt text](imgs3/BD5.png)
 ![Alt text](imgs3/BD7.png)
+<p align="center"><em>Figure 3: SR results of S5-DSCR model for, from top to bottom,  bands 3, 5 and 7, with, from left to right, LR, ground truth HR, and our result.
+For visualization, each image is displayed in the first three PCA components of the ground truth</em></p>

 ---